 "Now, I am the first to appreciate a joke," said Arthur and then had to wait for the others to stop laughing.

-Deadpan Snarker: Clearest and strongest in the original radio drama, where his sarcasm actually makes him famous among the bird people of bird people of Brontitall.
+- Deadpan Snarker: Clearest and strongest in the original radio drama, where his sarcasm actually makes him famous among the bird people of Brontitall.
 In other versions this side of him is usually downplayed quite a bit, but he still occasionally gets in a few sarcasms.